- The definition of gloss is a bright or polished appearance.

 An example of gloss is a sheen from shiny lipstick.

-Origin: prob. < Scand, as in Norw dial. glosa, to gleam: for IE base see glass
+Origin: probably ; from Scandinavian as in Norwegian dialect, dialectal glosa, to gleam: for Indo-European base see glass

 Origin: a blend of vt.
 1 & glossto smooth over or cover up (an error, inadequacy, fault, etc.); make appear right by specious argument or by minimizing: often with over

 - words of explanation or translation inserted between the lines of a text

 - a note of comment or explanation accompanying a text, as in a footnote or margin

 - a collection of such notes

 - a false or misleading interpretation

 Origin: Middle English glose ; from Old French or Midieval Latin glosa, for Classical Latin glossa, foreign or strange word needing explanation ; from Classical Greek glōssa, origin, originally , tongue, language ; from an unverified form glōchia, pointed object ; from glochis, point ; from Indo-European base an unverified form glogh-, thorn, point from source Old Church Slavonic gloge, thorn